^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Potassium (K) is very important for the body.
-Potassium is contained in the walls of cells and capillaries; liver, endocrine glands, nerve cells can not function normally with its lack.
+Potassium is contained in the walls of cells and capillaries; the liver, endocrine glands, nerve cells cannot function normally without its deficiency.
 Did you know that potassium is contained in 50% of all body fluids?

-Potassium together with chlorine (Cl) and sodium (Na), is the element, the need for which is greatest in our body.
-The amount of potassium is 250 g, of which only 3 g are part of extracellular fluids.
+Potassium, together with chlorine (Cl) and sodium (Na), is the element that is most needed in our body.
+The amount of potassium is 250 g, of which only 3 g are part of the extracellular fluids.
 Potassium is the main element in plant products.

-Every day, along with food, we should consume 3 to 5 g of potassium.
+Every day we should consume 3 to 5 g of potassium with food.

 Under what conditions does the need for potassium increase?